Accelerating Adaptive Cubic Regularization of Newton's Method via Random Sampling: Probabilistic Iteration Complexity

-Now we are in the position to present an iteration complexity for Algorithm~\ref{Algorithm:SARC} where the inexact Hessian matrix $H(\x_i)$ is constructed according to \eqref{Condition: SSHessian} with the sample size as in Lemma~\ref{Lemma:Uniform-Sample} for uniform sampling or as in Lemma~\ref{Lemma:NonUniform-Sample} for nonuniform sampling.
-Since the approximation is stochastic, we only allow a small probability $\delta$ of failure for the Hessian approximation across all iterations.
-In other words, to get an overall and accumulative success probability of $1-\delta$ for the entire $T$ iterations, the per-iteration failure probability should be set as

-Note that the per-iteration failure probability appears only in the ``log factor" of the sample size in Lemma~\ref{Lemma:Uniform-Sample} and Lemma~\ref{Lemma:NonUniform-Sample}, and so it is not a dominating cost.
-Hence, requiring all $T$ iterations are successful in approximation, only necessitates a small (logarithmic) increase in the sample size.
-For example, when $T \in \OCal(1/\epsilon^{1/2})$, we can set the per-iteration failure probability to be $\delta\epsilon^{1/2}$.
-Then, according to Lemma~\ref{Lemma:Uniform-Sample} and Lemma~\ref{Lemma:NonUniform-Sample}, it follows that

-with probability $1 - \delta$.
-In the rest of this section, we shall analyze the adaptive cubic regularized method with sub-sampled Hessian formed either {\it uniformly} or {\it non-uniformly}.
+Now we are in a position to provide iteration complexity analysis for Algorithm~\ref{Algorithm:SAARC}.
+We shall show that Algorithm \ref{Algorithm:SAARC} retains the iteration complexity of $O(\epsilon^{-1/3})$, the same as that of the non-adaptive version \citep{Nesterov-2008-Accelerating}, even though the sub-problem is now only solved approximately with sub-sampled Hessian. {In the following, to highlight the flow of our analysis, we shall present the contents of the key technical lemmas while relegating the proofs to the appendix.}

-Denote $T$ and $\SucCal$ to be the total number of iterations and the set of successful iterations in Algorithm~\ref{Algorithm:SARC}.
-We first relate the total iteration number $T$ to the number of successful iterations $|\SucCal|$. \begin{lemma} Suppose in each iteration $i$ of Algorithm \ref{Algorithm:SARC}, we have
+We first provide Lemma \ref{Lemma:SAARC-T1} and Lemma \ref{Lemma:SAARC-T2}, which {describe} the relation between the total iteration {number} in Algorithm \ref{Algorithm:SAARC} and the amount of successful iterations $|\SucCal|$ in Phase II. \begin{lemma} Suppose in each iteration $i$ of Algorithm \ref{Alg:SSAS}, the sub-sampled Hessian $\tilde{H}(\x_i)$ satisfies